afraj18/afraj18/README.md

 - 🔭 I’m currently an undergraduate
 - 🌱 Currently I learning some of new technologies
-- 💬 Ask me about: Java, JS, Python and C | React JS, FLUTTER
+- 💬 Ask me about: Java, JS, Python and C | React JS, FLUTTER, Laravel
 - 📫 How to reach me: afraj.2011@gmail.com
-- ⚡ Fun fact: I do lots of stuffs.
+- ⚡ Fun fact: Cricket data analysis is my passion.

 <h3 align="left">Connect with me:</h3>
 <p align="left">